 Is there anything I can do to ensure that I will do better next term and get off probation?

-Yes!
-MSOE has many resources available to help you be successful.
+In addition to the PASS class, MSOE has many other resources available to help you be successful.

 |For help with:||Contact:|